PHT-Medic/documentation/docs/offline_tool.md

 8. Select the models on the left list-box that you wish to decrypt.
 If a file is selected, it will appear in the right box.
 9. Press "Decrypt selected models".
-10. You can move to the corresponding directory with the decrypted results by pressing "Show decrypted files".
+10. You can go to the corresponding directory with the decrypted results by pressing "Show decrypted files".
+The results are saved on your local machine and you are responsible protecting those.